smitpi/PSToolKit/README.md

 - [New-PSModule](https://smitpi.github.io/PSToolKit/#New-PSModule) -- Creates a new PowerShell module.
 - [New-PSProfile](https://smitpi.github.io/PSToolKit/#New-PSProfile) -- Creates new profile files in the documents folder
 - [New-PSScript](https://smitpi.github.io/PSToolKit/#New-PSScript) -- Creates a new PowerShell script.
 With PowerShell Script Info
+- [New-SuggestedInfraNames](https://smitpi.github.io/PSToolKit/#New-SuggestedInfraNames) -- Generates a list of usernames and server names, that can be used as test / demo data.
 - [Remove-CIMUserProfiles](https://smitpi.github.io/PSToolKit/#Remove-CIMUserProfiles) -- Uses CimInstance to remove a user profile
 - [Remove-FaultyProfileList](https://smitpi.github.io/PSToolKit/#Remove-FaultyProfileList) -- Fixes Profilelist in the registry.
 To fix user logon with temp profile.
 - [Remove-HiddenDevices](https://smitpi.github.io/PSToolKit/#Remove-HiddenDevices) -- Removes ghost devices from your system